MarinaBell/rssschool-cv/cv.md

 * Jet Brains Academy - Frontend Developer (in progress)

 ## **Languages** ##
-* English - B1 INTERMEDIATE/B2 UPPER INTERMEDIATE (according to the online test at www.efset.org).
+* English - B1 INTERMEDIATE/B2 UPPER INTERMEDIATE (according to the online test at www.efset.org). \
-I had language practice in Academy with the teacher from England and speaking practice during my journeys to Europe and Israel.
+I had language practice in Academy with a teacher from England and speaking practice during my journeys to Europe and Israel.
 * Russian - Native